muwerk/example-blink/README.md

 ### ATtiny85

 The ATtiny85 is a small AVR MCU with just 8k bytes of flash and 512 bytes of RAM.
 This tiny capacity is not enough to run the `light` mupplet, since that supports lots of different effects and contains code for communication interfaces.
+Since the ATtiny is just a chip, and external programmer (e.g. AVRISPv2 or STK500v2) is required to program the chip.
+Check the diagrams on how to connect the programmer to the chip.
+The two leds are connected to GPIO 0 (chip pin 5) and GPIO1 (chip pin 6).

-The code the the ATtiny uses an `#ifdef` to simply start a process that is executed every 100ms, and blinks two leds every 700ms and 1300ms respectively.
+The code the the ATtiny works differently than all other boards, since it doesn't have enough resources to use the mupplet-core `light_processor`, so for ATtiny, we simply start a process that is executed every 100ms, and blinks two leds every 700ms and 1300ms respectively.

 Review `platformio.ini` and make sure that programmer and port are correctly set, for ATtiny both programmer and port _must_ be defined correctly in this file (not via command line options):